 In 1980, CELJ drafted a new constitution under the leadership of Cohen and Kinney, and Edna Steeves accepted the editorship of Editors' Notes.
 The constitution provided for the usual offices of President, Vice-President, and Secretary-Treasurer; it also gave the past President an active role in the ongoing business of the organization, and it established Regional Directors in areas corresponding with regional MLA organizations.

 In 1985 CELJ reached an agreement with the Times Literary Supplement: members are invited to advertise, at special rates, in a section of TLS devoted entirely to journals each November.
 TLS used to send hundreds of copies of that issue to distribute free to MLA members at the annual exhibit.
+(To view the archived ads, visit the Historical Documents site.)

 In 1989, the organization changed its name to the Council of Editors of Learned Journals, which more accurately reflects the association of member editors.
 In 1991, CELJ achieved not-for-profit status.
 (For more detail on the council's early history, read Arthur Kinney's 1999 MLA keynote address, "Historicizing CELJ.")